0xideas/sequifier/documentation/training/multi-gpu-training.md

   distributed: true
   data_parallelism: 'FSDP' # or 'DDP'
   fsdp_cpu_offload: false   # omit if using 'DDP'; set true to offload FSDP parameters to CPU RAM
+  layer_type_dtypes: null    # required for FSDP; use layer_autocast for mixed precision
+  torch_compile: inner       # use inner or none for FSDP; use outer or none for DDP
   world_size: 32       # The TOTAL number of GPUs across all nodes (e.g., 8 nodes * 4 GPUs = 32)
   backend: nccl        # 'nccl' is the standard and most efficient backend for NVIDIA GPUs